Texas Education Scholars

 What is Texas Education Scholars Program?

-The Texas Education Scholars (TES) program is for select students admitted to the College of Education at the University of Texas at Austin.
-The two-year program aims to provide the benefits of a small college atmosphere while preparing students to become future leaders of the College of Education.
+Texas Education Scholars (TES) is a two-year program for select students admitted to the College of Education at the University of Texas at Austin that provides a small college atmosphere.

-The mission of the Texas Education Scholars program is to build upon the skills that our scholars already encompass to help create a community of leaders within the College of Education and the professional fields that our students pursue post-graduation.
-Texas Education Scholars are challenged to understand their true passions, explore their goals, and develop themselves into the leaders that our society needs.
+The TES program’s mission is to build upon the skills that our scholars already encompass to help create a community of leaders within the College of Education and the professional fields that our students pursue post-graduation.
+Texas Education Scholars are challenged to understand their true passions, explore their goals and develop into the leaders that our society needs.

 The TES program aspires to help our students develop these skills through a variety of leadership training, mentorship opportunities, community involvement and by promoting academic excellence.

 Participation in the TES program is by invitation only.
-A limited number of participants are nominated by The University of Texas’ Provost’s Office.
+A limited number of participants are nominated by the Provost’s Office.
 Nominations are reviewed and awarded by the College of Education’s selection committee.

-The cohorts are set up to reflect a diverse group of participants from Applied Learning and Development, Athletic Training and Kinesiology and Health Education who demonstrate evidence of academic achievement in high school, commitment to learning and intellectual challenge, potential for leadership, and appreciation for engagement in a strong academic and social community.
+Cohorts are set up to reflect a diverse group of participants from Education and Kinesiology and Health who demonstrate evidence of academic achievement in high school, commitment to learning and intellectual challenge, potential for leadership and appreciation for engagement in a strong academic and social community.